EconomyLong-term prospects for the development of the Ukrainian Economy

 Despite all the destruction, Ukraine and other countries are already discussing how to rebuild the economy, rebuild the infrastructure, rebuild homes for refugees, and provide jobs to millions of Ukrainians.

 The entire civilized world is ready to help achieve these goals.
-The EBRD, the World Bank, USAID, the UN, and almost all European countries have already expressed their desire to participate in the reconstruction of Ukraine’s economy.
+The EBRD, the World Bank, USAID, the UN, and almost all European countries have already expressed their desire to participate in reconstructing Ukraine’s economy.

-This article aims to explain the current economic situation in Ukraine and potential ways to improve it.
-Keep reading the article to learn how Ukraine can recover and what to expect in the future.
+This article explains Ukraine’s current economic situation and potential ways to improve it.
+Keep reading to learn how Ukraine can recover and what to expect.

 The Business Sector: Export And Innovations

-The speed of Ukraine’s reconstruction and economic development will depend a lot on the ability of local businesses to adapt to the war reality.
+The speed of Ukraine’s reconstruction and economic development will depend a lot on the ability of local businesses to adapt to the reality of the war.
 The more companies stay afloat during the war, the easier it should be for the overall economy to recover.

 The statistics claim that 37% of Ukrainian businesses stopped operating at the beginning of the war.
 Today, 17% struggle to keep up.
 This data proves that businesses are gradually adapting and recovering from losses.
 However, 60% of companies are still operating below their pre-war capacity.